A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Implementation}

 We implement the offline scene profiling on a server equipped with 128GB RAM and 4 Nvidia 2080 Ti GPUs, running a Linux distribution.
 We implement online model inference on three typical mobile devices, \emph{i.e.}, a Nvidia Jetson Nano, a Nvidia Jetson TX2 NX and a Windows laptop.
 Pytorch is employed as the inference engine and TensorRT \cite{vanholder2016efficient} is used for the run-time acceleration on both Jetson devices, running a Linux distribution.
 OpenCV is compiled on CPU for balancing the usage of CPU and GPU.
 The hardware configurations are shown in Table~\ref{tab:hardware}.
-ResNet18 \cite{he2016deep} and a MLP of two layers are used to train the $\mathcal{M}_{scene}$ and the $\mathcal{M}_{decision}$, respectively.
+For the HDR task, because of small image size, we direct conduct multi-level clustering on image pixels without training the $\mathcal{M}_{scene}$ and use a multi-layer perceptron (MLP) \cite{kruse2022multi} with two layers to train the $\mathcal{M}_{decision}$ for its light-weight characteristic.
+Compressed models for image classification are trained based on LeNet \cite{lecun1998gradient}.
+For the CGP task, we directly use the structured features without training the $\mathcal{M}_{scene}$ and use a decision tree (DT) model \cite{breiman2017classification} based on Scikit-Learn \cite{scikit-learn} as $\mathcal{M}_{decision}$ for its superior performance and interpretability.
+Compressed models for coke grade prediction are trained based on Linear Regression (LinearR) \cite{rifkin2007notes}.
+For the VD task, ResNet18 \cite{he2016deep} and a MLP of two layers are used to train the $\mathcal{M}_{scene}$ and the $\mathcal{M}_{decision}$, respectively.
 Compressed models for object detection are fine-tuned on YOLOv3-tiny \cite{adarsh2020yolo} pre-trained on the COCO~\cite{lin2014microsoft} dataset.
 Details of all deployed models are listed in Table~\ref{tab:models}.
-Compressed models are trained with Algorithm \ref{Alg:CMT}.
-A total of 19 compressed models are trained to provide compressed models for inference in all possible scenes.
+Compressed models of HDR and VD tasks are trained with Algorithm \ref{Alg:CMT_DM} consodering the heavy training overhead of DNN model and compressed models of CGD tasks are trained with Algorithm \ref{Alg:CMT_SM} for a better performance.
+A total of 25, 17 and 19 compressed models are trained for the HDR, CGD and VD tasks, respectively, to provide compressed models for inference in all possible scenes.